Vintage RC airplanes.

 The British based company Progress Aero Works (PAW) make a range of traditional diesel airplane motors, such as the classic 1.49cc example shown right.

-Vintage rc airplanes can be bought in kit form now, but there are also many plans available to build the model from scratch.
+Vintage rc airplanes can be bought in kit form now, but there are also many plans available if you prefer to build the model from scratch.
 My first powered RC plane was a Buccaneer, built from an original plan.
 It was my pride and joy!...

 Above & below: my first powered RC plane, a 3 channel

-vintage Buccaneer built from an original plan.
-Circa 1985.
+vintage Buccaneer built from an original 1937 plan.
+I built this one in 1985.

 The airplanes tend to be large in size and use traditional balsa wood construction techniques, making them great models for anyone who enjoys the building side of the hobby as much as the flying side.